Recipe for Me

 Invite participants to take 5 minutes to create a list of words that describe who they are; this might include words that describe specific identity markers, things they like to do, or personality traits.
 Next, ask participants to describe the elements, structure, and language in a recipe.
 If a group has not seen a written recipe it might be important to share an example and make observations.
 Introduce the task.
 Turn your list of words that describe who you are into a Recipe for Me, using the structure and format of a recipe to share your information.
 Each Recipe for Me should include a list of ingredients and measurements, cooking directions and serving directions, along with a title for the recipe.
 Provide examples as needed, emphasize ways to use cooking as a metaphor to describe who you are.
 Participants will need 10-30 minutes to complete the task depending on age, skill and desired complexity of writing.
 When completed, choose a way to share the work:

 - Pairs to Full Group Share: Students pair up and share their recipe with a partner.
-Then, each individual in the pair introduces their partner, shares their favorite line from their partner’s recipe, and explains why they like it.
+Then, each individual in the pair introduces their partner, shares their favorite line from their partner’s recipe, and explains why the line was chosen.

 - Individual to Full Group Performance: Each student reads over their recipe and selects one line of text to share with the group.
 Then the full group gathers in a circle and says, together, “A recipe for us…” Then each individual shares his or her line going around the circle, one at a time; this can also be shared as an improvised choral poem with no assigned speaking order.
 The recipe ends when the facilitator cues the group to say together: “And that is a recipe for us.”